Assassination of Sokratis Giolias: Supreme Civil and Criminal Court of Greece 305/2019 irrevocable decision

-Manolis Sfakianakis himself denies any involvement and argued that he has not any relation with the murder.
-For a wild hunt against him during the period 2015 to 2019, from persons who still today are preying the sector of public law enforcement, Manolis Sfakianakis addresses, speaking to the Realnews newspaper with regard media reports linking him with the murder of journalist Sokratis Giolias on July 2010.
-And because, as he states, he has been patient enough to date, he declared "I now intend, to exercise all my legal rights to the Greek courts and European Union courts, while it is unprecedented the continuity development of a criminal case against me with mash data and many exculpatory elements but also the unprecedented my degrading treatment to the public by websites, publications and from false and fabricated complains in which we officially know the details of the authors who apply this atmosphere around me."
+Manolis Sfakianakis himself denies any involvement, and has argued that he has no relation to this murder.
+Manolis Sfakianakis has spoken to the newspaper Realnews about a wild hunt against him during the period 2015 to 2019, from persons who are still on the sector of public law enforcement.
+In regard to media reports linking him with the murder of Giolias in July 2010.
+As he states, he has been patient enough to date.
+He declared "I now intend, to exercise all my legal rights to the Greek courts and European Union courts, while it is unprecedented the continuity development of a criminal case against me with mash data and many exculpatory elements but also the unprecedented my degrading treatment to the public by websites, publications and from false and fabricated complains in which we officially know the details of the authors who apply this atmosphere around me."

 Manolis Sfakianakis claims that this whole existing because he was an obstacle to their plans.

-However since 2020 has run on too long time, in the aftermath of his initial statement to pursue (but without giving a time frame or an exact date) a legal action against certain persons (but he declined to give namely persons or say anything more about them and his upcoming proceedings), Manolis Sfakianakis nonetheless has not yet been made any legal action and has not yet been proceed with the implementation of this, whatever form this might take, with the Greek courts or European Union courts or with both courts in one go.
-It has not been seen in public since any informative announcement nor other statement release in the context of a court consideration.
+Manolis Sfakianakis nonetheless has not yet made any legal action, with either the Greek courts or European Union courts.
+No further announcements concerning his plans were made.

 The lawyer Christos Mylonopoulos, legal representative of Manolis Sfakianakis, stated that "The criminal act in which the principal (Manolis Sfakianakis) is accused of committing a crime it can no longer be tried in court and no longer bring criminal charges because this now has been removed from new Criminal Code of Greece."